laravel/docs/html.md

 <a name="custom-macros"></a>
 ## Custom Macros

 It's easy to define your own custom Form class helpers called "macros".
 Here's how it works.
-First, simply register the macro with a given name and a Closure:
+First, simply register the macro with a given name and a Closure (and find a suitable place to define it, e.g. in bottom of global.php):

 **Registering A Form Macro**

-	Form::macro('myField', function()
+	Form::macro('myField', function($one='ninja', $two='poof')
 	{
-		return '<input type="awesome">';
+		return '<input type="awesome" name="'.$one.'" placeholder="'.$two.'">';
 	});

 Now you can call your macro using its name:

 **Calling A Custom Form Macro**

-	echo Form::myField();
+	echo Form::myField('ninja_power', 'insert coin here');